daattali/shinyjs/README.md

 -   `logjs` - print a message to the JavaScript console (mainly used for debugging purposes).

+-   `runjs` - run arbitrary JavaScript code (not recommended to use this in a published Shiny app).

 [Check out the demo Shiny app](http://daattali.com/shiny/shinyjs-demo/) to see some of these in action, or install `shinyjs` and run `shinyjs::runExample()` to see more demo apps.